Home

 Email Eric

-Legends at Woodcreek, located at the Woodcreek Oaks Golf Club, in Roseville, CA, is a popular sports bar and restaurant that just happens to serve some of the best burgers in town!
-It's a great place to golf, meet with friends, "hang out," and enjoy great food, cold beer, mixed drinks, and if you're a fan of sports, you'll find every major game on the many television monitors.
+Legends and Heroes Sports Bar and Grill, located at the Woodcreek Oaks Golf Club, in Roseville, CA, is a popular sports bar and restaurant that just happens to serve some of the best burgers in town!
+It's a great place to golf, meet with friends, "hang out," and enjoy great food, cold beer, mixed drinks, and if you're a fan of sports, you'll find every major game on the many television monitors that grace the bar and restaurant.
 Such a great restaurant and sports bar!

 As with all restaurant reviews I publish, I have no affiliation with the restaurant reviewed, and there is no monetary gain on my part, as I am simply a person who likes to eat, and I love to write-up, and publish my dining experiences.